 Sen. Trumbull responded, “That is true; but it is limited in another respect to an infringement by law.”24

-Edmunds simply points out the obvious: No longer does a person must be considered a citizen of some specific State, but may be a stateless citizen - which exactly defines newly emancipated slaves at the time.
-So, while emancipated slaves were not a citizen of any one State, they now could be protected from those State laws that attempted to treat them as non-citizens in terms of privileges or immunities.
+Edmunds simply points out the obvious: No longer does a person must be considered a citizen of some specific State but may be a stateless citizen - which exactly defines newly emancipated slaves at the time.
+So, while emancipated slaves were not a citizen of any one State, they now could be protected from those State laws that attempted to treat them as non-citizens (denial of due process) in terms of privileges or immunities.

 The clause of the Fourteenth Amendment, “No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States,” does not, in the opinion of the committee, refer to privileges and immunities of citizens of the United States other than those privileges and immunities embraced in the original text of the Constitution, article four, section two.
 The Fourteenth Amendment, it is believed, did not add to the privileges or immunities before mentioned, but was deemed necessary for the enforcement as an express limitation upon the powers of the States.
 It had been judicially determined that the first Eight Amendments of the Constitution were not limitations on the power of the States, and it was apprehended that the same might be held of the provision of the second section, fourth article.25

-The committee report further added the “words ‘citizens of the United States,’ and ‘citizens of the States,’ as employed in the Fourteenth Amendment, did not change or modify the relations of citizens of the State and the nation as they existed under the original Constitution.”
-In other words, citizens of the United States under the Fourteenth Amendment did not, by implication or modification, refer to citizens of a State.
+The committee report further added the "words "citizens of the United States," and "citizens of the States," as employed in the Fourteenth Amendment, did not change or modify the relations of citizens of the State and the nation as they existed under the original Constitution."
+In other words, citizens of the United States under the Fourteenth Amendment did not, by implication or modification, refer to resident citizens within their own State.

 The New York Times on November 15, 1866, explained the proposed Privileges and Immunities Clause under the Fourteenth Amendment to their readers this way: